Skip to main content

 Overview

-If you want to uniformly manage networks across multiple clusters, such as multi-cluster Service load balancing and security policy control for inter-cluster communication, you can form a mesh of multiple clusters (Cluster Mesh).
-This article explains how to do this.
+If you want to centrally manage the networking of multiple clusters — such as multi-cluster Service load balancing and cross-cluster communication security policy management — you can form a mesh (Cluster Mesh) among the clusters.
+This article describes how to set it up.

-You need to merge the kubeconfig files of all clusters that need to form a Cluster Mesh into one file, distinguishing clusters by context.
-The context name should be the TKE cluster ID (cls-xxx), and ensure that the currently used kubeconfig points to this file.
+Merge the kubeconfig files of all clusters that need to be part of the Cluster Mesh into a single file.
+Use contexts to differentiate clusters, with context names set to the TKE cluster IDs (cls-xxx).
+Ensure the current kubeconfig points to this file.

-Specifying Cluster Name, ID, and clustermesh-apiserver Internal CLB
+Specify Cluster Name, ID, and Cluster Mesh Apiserver Private CLB

-When installing Cilium, specify the cluster name (which can be the same as the TKE cluster ID, format cls-xxx), cluster numeric ID (1-255), and the subnet ID where the clustermesh-apiserver component's internal CLB is located (this component is used to expose the current cluster's Cilium control plane to other Cilium clusters, created using LoadBalancer type Service, and the internal CLB needs to specify a subnet ID):
+When installing Cilium, specify the cluster name (can be the same as the TKE cluster ID, format cls-xxx), the cluster numeric ID (1-255), and the subnet ID for the clustermesh-apiserver component's private CLB (this component exposes the current cluster's Cilium control plane to other Cilium clusters, creating a CLB via a LoadBalancer-type Service; the private CLB requires specifying the subnet ID):

 --namespace kube-system \